 I am a graduate of King's College London, with a first class honours degree in Mathematics.
-I have five years professional tutoring experience.
+I have over five years professional tutoring experience.

 “Rory is highly experienced, patient and committed tutor - his explanation are clear and make it easy to understand.
 Rory has helped to raise my maths A grade from B to A*, scoring 98 in C3 and 89 in C4.” - Samantha (A-level)

 “Hi Rory, I got an A* in Maths!!!
 I got 98 in C3 and 84 in C4 and 91 in M!!
 Thank you so much for all your help I can’t believe it!” - Abigail

 “Eliza got A* for maths GCSE, and A* for statistics.
 Thanks so much for your input.
 Thanks for everything, I think it really helps.”

 “Hi Rory, Emma got an A in Maths.
 So Happy.
 Thank you so much for all your help. you’ve been a fantastic tutor to Emma.
 She couldn’t have done it without you :)”

 "Hi Rory, I got an level 7 in maths!! :) Thanks so much for all your help" thanks for all your help I got a 7 for mu maths GCSE!! :)"

 "Thank you for your kindness and patience, Sarah enjoyed her lessons with you greatly, you have been an outstanding tutor"

 "I studied with Rory for the majority of year 13 and I was initially worried about my A-level summer exams.
 In order to apply to the universities of my choice, I needed a minimum predicted grade of ‘A’ and I had a ‘B’.
 My teachers at school left me feeling like there was too much to cover in a very short period of time.
 Starting by targeting areas of weakness, Rory tailored the lessons to address my concerns (such as functions, poisson distribution and C4 integration, for example).